FixerSoup/Churn-Prediction-Retention-Analysis/README.md

 Then, when prompted, ask for a churn report (e.g., “Generate a detailed churn report that includes an executive summary, segmentation analysis, churn drivers per cluster, model performance, feature importance, and retention recommendations.”).

 That’s it—short, churn‑focused, and ready to use.

+## License
+- Do not copy paste and use this repo ⚠️
+- Use it as a branch/feature extension for your own churn systems ✅